creepystefan/realdashesphome/readme.md

 realdash:
   uart_id: tcp_serial
   sensors:
-    - id: ID FROM YOUR SENSOR
+    - id: ID FROM YOUR ESPHOME Sensor
-      canid: YOUR CAN ID ADDRESS
+      canid: YOUR CAN ID ADDRESS  9 = 0x00000009
-    - id: SECOND ID FROM YOUR SENSOR
+    - id: SECOND ID FROM YOUR ESPHOME Sensor
-      canid: YOUR CAN ID ADDRESS for SECOND SENSOR ID .....
+      canid: YOUR CAN ID ADDRESS for SECOND SENSOR ID   11 = 0x0000000b .....
 ```